 California is a community property state.
-Separate property is defined in California as an asset owned prior to the date of marriage, acquired after the date of separation, or acquired after the date of marriage and prior to the date of separation by way of inheritance or gift as it is defined by the California Family Law Code.
+Separate property is defined in California as an asset owned prior to the date of marriage, acquired after the date of separation or acquired after the date of marriage and prior to the date of separation by way of inheritance or gift as it is defined by the California Family Law Code.
 Community property is defined as an asset acquired after the date of marriage and prior to the date of separation unless acquired by way of inheritance or gift as it is defined by California law.
-Income, rents, and dividends generated by separate property are separate property.
+Income, rents and dividends generated by separate property are separate property.

 Division of Community Property

 California family law requires an equal 50/50 division of all community property.
 A ‘mere expectancy’ is not property and thus is not valued or divided in a divorce.
 A ‘mere expectancy’ is a benefit that a party does not have a contractual right to receive.
 Examples of mere expectancies could include life insurance provided by an employer on a non-contractual or voluntary basis or a bonus that is not earned and not paid until the last day of a term, when the last day occurs after the date of separation.

 Income that is not ‘earned’ until after the date of separation is not community property, it is the separate property of the earning spouse.

-The court has wide discretion as to how to allocate the various assets and debts between the parties so long as the result of the overall division is an equal division between the parties.
+The family law courts have wide discretion as to how to allocate the various assets and debts between the parties so long as the result of the overall division is an equal division between the parties.
 The court is not required to divide each individual asset and debt equally between the parties.
 Such a division is not possible or practical in many situations.
 In other words, the court may allocate an asset of significant value to one party and other assets of significantly less value to the other party so long as the court also requires the party receiving assets of higher value to pay an equalization payment to the other party.

 Separate property includes assets owned and debts owed before the date of marriage.
 An asset received during the marriage as a gift or as an inheritance is separate property.
 Income earned after the date of separation is also separate property.
 Rents, issues and profits generated from separate property are separate property.
 Separate property is not divided between the parties but rather is confirmed to the owning party.
 The community may have a right to reimbursement where community effort or community funds have been utilized to benefit the separate property of one party.